Fertility Awareness for Overall Health

 Fertility awareness helps in identifying health patterns over time.
 Each chart has unique data points, but changes in the overall pattern can reveal various health challenges.

-Image depicting several fertility awareness charts arranged in a row so that the regular menstrual pattern can be assessed.
+Image depicting several fertility awareness charts arranged in a row so that the baseline menstrual pattern can be assessed.